Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/govern/project-dependencies.md

   - Define a deployment environment in the upstream project as [Production environment](/docs/deploy/deploy-environments#set-as-production-environment), ensuring at least one successful job run in that environment.
   - If the upstream project has a Staging environment, run a job in that Staging environment to ensure the downstream cross-project ref resolves.
 - Each project `name` must be unique in your dbt Cloud account.
 For example, if you have a dbt project (codebase) for the `jaffle_marketing` team, avoid creating projects for `Jaffle Marketing - Dev` and `Jaffle Marketing - Prod`; use [environment-level isolation](/docs/dbt-cloud-environments#types-of-environments) instead.
-  - dbt Cloud supports [Global connections](/docs/cloud/connect-data-platform/about-connections#connection-management), allowing different data platform connections per environment for a single project.
-This eliminates the need to duplicate projects.
+  - dbt Cloud supports [Connections](/docs/cloud/connect-data-platform/about-connections#connection-management), available to all dbt Cloud users.
+Connections allows different data platform connections per environment, eliminating the need to duplicate projects.
+Projects can only use multiple connections of the same warehouse type.
+Connections are reusable across projects and environments.
 - The `dbt_project.yml` file is case-sensitive, which means the project name must exactly match the name in your `dependencies.yml`.
 For example, `jaffle_marketing`, not `JAFFLE_MARKETING`.

 import UseCaseInfo from '/snippets/_packages_or_dependencies.md';